jimbaker/tagstr/september-update.md

 if we could consolidate templating and translation into one PEP and syntax.
 While we don't see a path at the moment, it's hopeful that a future variety of template string could accomplish this.

-The thread discussed variations of template strings: `tr` for raw, `tb` for bytes.
+The thread discussed variations of template strings, such as `tb` for bytes.
 We plan to leave that for follow-on work.